Sustainable Development Goals

 In 2013, Carbon Resources Recovery GmbH ("CRR") of Berlin commissioned Niersberger, an EPC firm, to project manage and construct a fully continuous waste tyre pyrolysis plant.
 In 2014 a site was selected in Bukowno, Poland approximately 45 minutes from the city center of Katowice, Poland.

-The CRR team and its JV partner, ReOil, fully permitted the site.
-The plant was partly funded from EU grants that covered a significant portion of the capital costs.
+The CRR team and its JV partner, Reoil, fully permitted the site.
+The plant was partly funded by EU grants that covered a significant portion of the capital costs.
 The remaining equity was provided by the KleanTeam.
 The project was built in two phases with each phase consisting of two 10,000 TPA tyre pyrolysis lines for a total plant capacity of 20,000 TPA.
 The first phase of the plant was fully commissioned in 2015 and the second phase was completed in 2016 and has been running on a 24/7 basis with 330 days of full run time since its commission date.
-It should be noted that this plant was built and financed without any offtake, the KleanTeam and ReOil had to develop these markets which didn't exist when this plant was built.
+It should be noted that this plant was built and financed without any offtake, the KleanTeam and Reoil had to develop these markets which didn't exist when this plant was built.

 This plant design, operations, and process improvements enabled the commercialization of the first successful installation of a fully automatic continuous process plant that uses pyrolysis technology to recover carbon black in a quality that allows it to be used as a filler in a multitude of rubber and plastics applications.